-Archaeological discoveries of a small hermitage have been unearthed on this site which date back to the first centuries AD along with a necropolis made up of graves and a cistern dug directly into the living rock thought to originate from the 12th century.
-The site gained notoriety when, during the rule of King John III of Portugal (1521 - 1557), an aperation of the Virgin Mary appeared to a young shepherdess.
-Following a few thwarted attempts soon after the vision, the second religious building at Peninha, the Chapel of Nossa Senhora da Penha, was finally completed by monks, with financial assistance from King Dom Pedro II, in 1711.
-There are inscriptions inside the chapel on the 1726 grave of the hermit, Pedro da Conceição, which attribute his role in the chapel's construction.
+Archaeological remains of a small hermitage have been unearthed on this site dates back to the time of Christ.
+Other finds include a 12th-century Necropolis made up of graves with a cistern dug directly into the living rock.
+The site gained notoriety during the reign of King John III of Portugal (1521 - 1557).
+An apparition of the Virgin Mary appeared to a young shepherdess.
+Following a few thwarted attempts soon after the vision, the second religious building at Peninha, the Chapel of Nossa Senhora da Penha, was finally completed in 1711.
+With financial assistance from King Dom Pedro II, monks carried the work out.
+Inscriptions inside the chapel on the grave of the hermit, Pedro da Conceição, attribute his role in the chapel's construction.

 Climbing the 448 metres over rough terrain and difficult access became an act of penance for hermit monks wishing to take refuge here.
 The families of sailors would pray here for the safe return of their loved ones.
 Returning ships could be sighted from this vantage point up to 50 kilometres away.
 The last monk left here in 1834 following the dissolution of the monasteries.
 The building remained a sanctuary for sheep when the chapel was utilised by farmers.

 Within the old stone walls, there is an excellent example of Portuguese Baroque architecture.
 Each wall is entirely adorned with blue azulejo tiles, with scenes representing the life of the Virgin Mary, along with portrayals of the Pentecost and Jesus' childhood.
 The altar is framed by spiral columns and decorated with a Florentine mosaic.
 Inscribed on the pulpit are the names and messages of pilgrims who visited this place.
 The church's interior is not always open to the public, but the terraces around the church are accessible all the time.